“…So this is the reason.”

 The gentle wind was blowing through the treetops and white birds flew across the blue sky, leaving silhouettes too late to be captured on the ground.
 All the waiting was given meaning.
 It was like the flowers swaying and blossoming on this planet.

-This is the end of the main story!
-There are still a few chapters of extras left (up to chapter 95) so don’t stop reading.
+TL Note: is the end of the main story!
+There are still a few chapters of extras left (from chapter 88-95) so don’t stop reading.

 I hope you enjoyed it.
 This was one of my favourite arcs in The King’s Game and I was so excited when the author wrote this story expanding on it.